denispol/Toutui/README.md

 TODO

 ### Git
-(The install process will soon be easier thanks to an install script.)
+(The install and update process will soon be easier thanks to a script.)

 #### **Requirements:**
 - Rust: [Install Rust](https://www.rust-lang.org/tools/install)